tstahlhut/net_practice/README.md

 For example: If the above router gets a packet for 192.168.1.1, it will not send it the network which includes 256 IP addresses but to chooses the local route which only includes this IP address.
 It will receive it for itself and open (de-encapsulate) it.

 If the router finds no matching route, it drops the package.
 (Unlike a switch which floods the network, searching for the right address.)

+#### Default Gateway

+The router is the default gateway for the hosts connected to it.
+All hosts in a network are connected to each other and can send packets to one another.
+If, however, a host wants to send a packet to an IP address outside their network, it will send it to the default gateway, which is the router.
+The default gateway is also called the default route, which is 0.0.0.0/0 which means that it includes all IP addresses.
+The default route is the least specific route.
+It will therefore only be chosen if there is no more specific route.

 The model for communcation which is used nowadays is TCP/IP.